kanchanCode/GitCommands/README.md

 GIT COMMANDS :-
 **********************************************
-Create a repo on github(using no readme file ) and copy the ssh link (if private then ssh other wise simple) Go to the folder ->do gitbash here or cd path git config --global user.name "kanchan0912" git config --global user.email "jkanchan2911@gmail.com touch .gitignore
+Create a repo on github(using no readme file ) and copy the ssh link (if private then ssh other wise simple)

+Go to the folder ->do gitbash here or cd path

+git config --global user.name "kanchan0912"

+git config --global user.email "jkanchan2911@gmail.com

+touch .gitignore

-(open file ->  jo b file ignore krni h uska naam n folder k liye folder/ n and save it ) git init git add . git commit -m "Initial commit" git status (just to check) git remote add origin pasteRepolink git push origin master
+(open file ->  jo b file ignore krni h uska naam n folder k liye folder/ n and save it )

+git init

+git add .

+git commit -m "Initial commit"

+git status (just to check)

+git remote add origin pasteRepolink

+git push origin master

-If project is private then go to settings of github -> go to ssh and jpg keys->create new ssh key->keyName go to ggogle serach for it and copy the command ssh-keygen -t rsa -b 4096 -C  "your email"->enter ->enter cat copyPathFromTheGivenLines//tail path
+If project is private then go to settings of github -> go to ssh and jpg keys->create new ssh key->keyName

+go to google serach for it and copy the command

+ssh-keygen -t rsa -b 4096 -C  "your email"->enter ->enter

+cat copyPathFromTheGivenLines//tail path

-Copy ssh key and paste it in sttings of repo git push origin master git log to see track and q to quit
+Copy ssh key and paste it in sttings of repo

+git push origin master

+git log to see track and q to quit
 *********************************************
 GIT ADD